ProlificsPanther/PantherWebDebugger/README.md

 ### Installing and configuring Panther/Web Debugger Win32

 #### Prerequisite
      A Panther Web application 5.52 or later, Eclipse and Apache.
 The Panther Web Debugger can be installed on your  Panther development environment.
-The Panther Debugger Servlet must be on the same machine as the  Panther Web Server (JServer).
+The Panther Debugger Servlet must run on the same machine as the  Panther Web Server (JServer).

 #### Eclipse & Apache Tomcat
    i.
 Install a later version of Eclipse- 32bit